 If you need a dress for that special event, but are afraid you aren't going to find one that compliments your body shape, you aren't alone.
 There are a lot of women who experience stress when it comes time to buying a dress, because of a little extra weight they are holding on to.
 But this kind of shopping doesn't have to be stressful.
 Arm yourself with the knowledge you need so you can shop with confidence.

 Tip!
 One of the best dresses you can get is the proverbial 'little black dress'.
 Black is a flattering colour for plus sized women and a little black plus sized cocktail dress can be worn to almost anything.
-Just dress it up with some jewellery and you're ready to go.
+Just dress it up with some jewelry and you're ready to go.

 A cocktail dress is a very versatile dress that can be suited to a number of occasions, so unsurprisingly a wedding is pretty high up on that list of occasions.
 When it comes to attending weddings, there are a few rules to keep in mind when choosing dress.
 If your dress is white, forget it.
 Only the bride gets to wear white.
 This is her day and no one gets to take that colour except her.
 Black cocktail dresses are also out at weddings.
 Black is a bit sombre of a colour for a wedding.

 Now that you know what colours not to wear, you can focus on what you can wear.
 If the wedding is semi-formal or an informal evening event, a regular cocktail dress will do just fine.
-If it's a formal evening event, you can still wear a cocktail dress, but it needs to be very dressy (think beaded or heavily accented with a wrap and stunning jewellery.
+If it's a formal evening event, you can still wear a cocktail dress, but it needs to be very dressy (think beaded or heavily accented with a wrap and stunning jewelry.